 Students who are intellectually capable and possess investigative skills and inquisitive minds will find challenging, rewarding and fulfilling opportunities at Alderson Broaddus University.

-A prerequisite GPA and cumulative GPA of 3.0 or higher is required for admission.
+A prerequisite GPA and cumulative GPA of 2.5 or higher is required for admission.
 All prerequisite courses must be taken at regionally accredited institutions (or foreign equivalents).
 No grade lower than a C accepted for prerequisite coursework.
 CLEP credits, AP credits and P/F credits will not be considered for prerequisites.
+AP courses will be considered on a case by case basis.

-Applicants must supply exam results from the Graduate Record Examination (GRE).
+Applicants must supply exam results from the Graduate Record Examination (GRE) or the Medical College Admission Test (MCAT).
 Competitive scores are Qualitative 150, verbal 150 and Analytical writing 3.5.
 Test scores more than three years old are not accepted.

 The College Level courses below are required for admission; you may apply while coursework is in progress.

-- Organic chemistry – 8 semester hours with lab
+- Organic chemistry , Biochemistry or Survey Course – 4 semester hours with lab

 - Statistics – 3 semester hours

-- Other recommended courses include Comparative anatomy, biochemistry, molecular biology, genetics, calculus.
+Other recommended courses include Comparative anatomy, biochemistry, molecular biology, genetics, and calculus.

 The anatomy curriculum immerses students in the science’s six major disciplines, gross anatomy, cell anatomy, embryology, histology, neuroanatomy, and radiology anatomy.
 Students will conduct research and discuss topics in anatomy during the research seminar courses, while also introducing the student to the traditional methods of classroom management, classroom instruction, educational theories, seminar presentation, and mentored practical instructional experience with undergraduate and graduate students.
 The graduate student in this anatomy program will go through hands on training for anatomy dissection on human cadavers.